Illinois Confederation: Interactions with Europeans and Indigenous competition

-In the early 1700s, the Illinois became involved in the conflict between the Meskwaki, also known as "Fox", and the French, known as the Fox Wars.
+In the early 1700s, the Illinois became involved in the conflict between the Meskwaki, also known as "Fox," and the French, known as the Fox Wars.
 In 1722, the Meskwaki attacked the Peoria for having killed the nephew of one of their chiefs, and forced them onto Starved Rock.
-The Peoria sent out messengers asking for help from the French, but by the time they reached the site, many of the Peoria warriors had been killed.
-The French and their Illini, Miami, Potawatomi, and Sac allies continued to battle the Meskwaki, but were unsuccessful until 1730.
-That year, they besieged a Fox village on the Sangamon River and conducted a brutal attack.
+The Peoria sent messengers asking for help from the French, but by the time they arrived, many Peoria warriors had been killed.
+The French and their Illini, Miami, Potawatomi, and Sac allies continued to battle the Meskwaki, but were unsuccessful until 1730, when they besieged a Fox village on the Sangamon River and conducted a decisive attack.